osixia/docker-keepalived/README.md

 # Considerations about this project

-The Docker environment (```docker-keepalived```) is a really interesting virtual space for security reasons, but there are some apps that operates quite close to the kernel, significantly more then others, so if you really want to use ```keepalived``` and its advantages (track_scrtip, track_process, etc..), or want to use it in a complex production environment, you might need to build directly on your host, please see: [INSTALL](https://github.com/acassen/keepalived/blob/master/INSTALL).
+The Docker environment (```docker-keepalived```) is a really interesting virtual space for security reasons, but there are some apps that operates quite close to the kernel, significantly more then others, so if you really want to use ```keepalived``` and its advantages, or you simply want to use it in a complex production environment, you might need to build directly on your host, please see: [INSTALL](https://github.com/acassen/keepalived/blob/master/INSTALL).

 If you are worry about security, remember that you can run ```keepalived``` as non-root user, please see: [keepalived-non-root.service](https://github.com/acassen/keepalived/blob/master/keepalived/keepalived-non-root.service.in), which is not the same that runs scripts.